 - deciding on the running order for bulletins and making any necessary changes during broadcast

-- collaborating with the editor to put together the completed programme or item
+- collaborating with the editor to put together the completed item

-- developing and maintaining local contacts and assuming a public relations role
+- developing and maintaining local contacts, assuming a public relations role

 - understanding and complying with media law and industry codes of conduct.

 - Starting salaries vary significantly between local and national broadcasters, but can range from around £15,000 to £24,000.

 - At senior level or with several years' experience, salaries may range from £30,000 to £60,000.
 The most experienced and high-profile journalists in television may command salaries of £80,000+.

 Wages differ depending on the employer and the location.